elastisys/compliantkubernetes/docs/operator-manual/air-gapped.md

     Please also provide us with your terminal in a text format.
     We need to look both at the commands you typed and their output.

+## Background

+In an air-gapped network, machines are isolated from insecure networks such as the public Internet.
+Air-gapping is used for networks that handle highly confidential data such as military or governmental systems, or in life-critical systems, for example, in nuclear power plants or for medical equipment.
+This document provides guidelines on how to configure Compliant Kubernetes Apps to work inside an air-gapped network.

 ## System Context Diagram